teohm/practical-git-class/tf.md

 #TF
-I'm a SUC student and nice to meet you!
+I'm not a SUC student and nice to meet you!